What to Do if You Are Not Treated Fairly in Court

 You may want to file a complaint with the commission if the justice:

-The justice should also not say things that make you believe that he or she is biased against you because of your:
+Says things that make you believe that he or she is biased against you because of race, gender, religion, income, etc.

 Here are some other examples of unfair treatment in eviction cases:

-- The court did not allow you to speak about or submit evidence about the basic procedural requirements for an eviction, such as correct service of the court papers, a correct rent demand, or a termination notice.
+The justice did not allow you to speak about or submit evidence about the basic procedural requirements for an eviction, such as correct service of the court papers, a correct rent demand, or a termination notice.

 Remember: Justices should be treated with respect and courtesy as well.
 Do not speak while the judge is speaking, do not raise your voice, and always address the justice as "Your Honor."